WebOfTrustInfo/rwot1-sf/event-documents/plenaries/4-dayonesummary.md

 Methodology:
 - Break up key into shards on multiple devices

-3. WHAT DO WE MEAN BY TRUST?
+### 3. WHAT DO WE MEAN BY TRUST?

-The PGP term Web of Trust is overloaded
+- The PGP term Web of Trust is overloaded

-Classic PGP is just Decentalized Key Validation
+- Classic PGP is just Decentralized Key Validation

-We need a new term or to redefine Web of Trust
+- We need a new term or to redefine Web of Trust

-Rename or Reclaim?
+- Rename or Reclaim?

-4. QUICK SPEC FOR KEYS MISUSED ON THE BLOCK CHAIN
+## 4. QUICK SPEC FOR KEYS MISUSED ON THE BLOCK CHAIN

-5. SYBIL-RESILIENT REPUTATION AGGREGATION
+## 5. SYBIL-RESILIENT REPUTATION AGGREGATION

 Use Case:
 - Decentralized commerce platform